ethercrab-rs/ethercrab/SPECNOTES.md

 Also some discussion in ETG1000.3 Section 4.7.2 EtherCAT modes

 A tree topology can be formed if a node has more than one port.

+If a port is in loopback, it simply means data is passed straight through it.

 # Reading config from EEPROM